 Government Investigations and Enforcement

-Investigations by government agencies and related enforcement actions are increasingly a part of the environment for businesses in the communications field, and we routinely represent clients in matters involving notices of apparent liability, investigations, audits, data productions and enforcement related activities.
-We have particular experience representing clients in universal service program compliance matters, audits by the Universal Service Administrative Company (USAC), CALEA-related investigations and license eligibility proceedings.
+Investigations by government agencies and related enforcement actions are increasingly a part of the environment for businesses in the communications field.
+We routinely represent clients in matters involving notices of apparent liability, investigations, audits, data productions and enforcement-related activities.
+We have particular experience representing clients in universal service program compliance matters, audits by the USAC, Communications Assistance for Law Enforcement Act–related investigations and license eligibility proceedings.

 Customer Privacy and Telephone Consumer Protection Act (TCPA)

 We represent a broad range of clients on existing and emerging customer privacy issues, counseling on trends and compliance options.
-An area of major focus is the delivery of compliance options for client operations subject to the requirements of the TCPA.
+A major area of focus is the delivery of compliance options for client operations subject to the requirements of the TCPA.
 We have guided national retailers, energy companies, telecommunications providers, insurance companies, financial institutions and media companies to help them minimize risk and improve their internal procedures to comply with these requirements.
-This representation includes drafting and tailoring contracts with vendors and customers and advocating before regulators.
-We routinely work with our class action colleagues to defend businesses in individual and putative TCPA class actions in courts across the country.
-Our work routinely appears on the Drinker Biddle TCPA Blog, the defense bar’s preeminent online resource analyzing TCPA-related litigation and regulatory developments.
+This representation includes drafting and tailoring contracts with vendors and customers, and advocating before regulators.
+We participate in FCC rulemakings for our clients and routinely work with our class action colleagues to defend businesses in individual and putative TCPA class actions in courts across the country.
+Our work routinely appears on the Drinker Biddle TCPA Blog, a preeminent online resource analyzing TCPA-related litigation and regulatory developments.

-We frequently advise telecommunications, media and technology companies operating internationally or contemplating it on how to navigate challenges introduced by U.S. regulations governing these activities, by the regulations of the host state and by international accords.
-We also counsel U.S. licensees and investors on matters relating to foreign ownership of U.S. radio and broadcast applicants and licensees, including the structure of domestic equity investment and debt transactions to comply with federal law.
+We advise telecommunications, media and technology companies that are operating, or contemplating operating, internationally on how to navigate challenges introduced by U.S. regulations governing these activities, the regulations of the host state or by international accords.
+We also counsel U.S. licensees and investors on matters relating to foreign ownership of U.S. radio and broadcast applicants and licensees, including the structure of domestic equity investment and debt transactions, to comply with federal law.